renaissance-publishing/renaissance/content/chapters/23-races.md

 *This weapon is a variant weapon.
 It is similar to the Longsword, but deals slightly more one-handed damage (and slightly less two-handed damage), and gains Well Suited: Mighty Blow (and soak) in echange for Poorly Suited: Strike Armor Gap.*

-Many Deep-Explorers weild a characteristic sword designed for use from salamander-back in close quarters.
+Many Deep-Explorers wield a characteristic sword designed for use from salamander-back in close quarters.
 They are long, broad-bladed, have a single cutting edge and are weighted towards the far end.
 Although the grip is slightly small for it, the Deep-Explorer's Knife can also be wielded in two hands for better leverage.